mqas1/readme-generator/utils/README.md

 ## Contributing

-test
+Inform potential contributors how they can do so

 ## Tests

-test
+put any test code here

 ## Questions

 You can find me on GitHub: [test](https://github.com/test)

-Send me an email with any further questions: test
+Send me an email with any further questions: test@fakeemail.com

 ---